ksorv/ksorv/README.md

 I'm a **Frontend Engineer** 🥳, aiming to become **Full Stack Web Dev** some day... 🤩

-I love new things (That's why you see this thing here 😎) , and to do new stuff, as long as It makes me spin my Processor.😂
+I love new things, and doing new stuff, as long as It makes me spin my Processor.😂

 I'm looking for some open source projects to contribute to:
 My skillset includes but is not limited to: